-(A) Salmon harvest is not allowed in Eyak Lake and its tributaries, the remainder of the Copper River and its tributaries outside of the Lower Copper River Harvest Area, and Eyak River upstream from the Copper River Highway bridge.
+(A) Salmon harvest is not allowed in Eyak Lake and its tributaries, Eyak River upstream from the Copper River Highway bridge, and Clear Creek.

 (B) You must record on your subsistence permit the number of subsistence fish taken.
 You must record all harvested fish prior to leaving the fishing site, and return the permit by the due date marked on the permit.